Dependency Injection

 Under the hood, Ditsmod performs a similar procedure many times for different modules, routes, and requests.
 For example, if a Ditsmod application has two modules and ten routes, there will be one injector at the application level, one injector for each module (2 total), one injector for each route (10 total), and one injector for each request.
 Injectors at the request level are removed automatically after each request is processed.

 Recall that higher-level injectors in the hierarchy have no access to lower-level injectors.
-This means that when passing a class to a given injector, you must take into account the minimum hierarchy level of its dependencies.
+This means that when passing a class to a specific injector, it’s necessary to know the lowest level in the hierarchy of its dependencies.

 For example, if you write a class that depends on the HTTP request, you will be able to pass it only to the providersPerReq array, because only from this array Ditsmod forms the injector to which Ditsmod will automatically add a provider with the HTTP-request object.
 On the other hand, an instance of this class will have access to all its parent injectors: at the route level, module level, and application level.
 Therefore this class can depend on providers at any level.